Glossary

 For example, rather than asking, “Do you enjoy using our app frequently?” which presumes a positive experience, ask, “How often do you use our app?” and provide multiple-choice answers.
 This approach ensures that the responses reflect participants’ true behaviors and experiences.

-Expert Advice: UX expert Jared Spool highlights the importance of neutral phrasing in screeners, pointing out that leading questions can skew data and lead to unreliable research outcomes (Jared Spool on UX Matters).
+Expert Advice: UX expert Jared Spool highlights the importance of neutral phrasing in screeners, pointing out that leading questions can skew data and lead to unreliable research outcomes (Jared Spool).

 4. Pilot Test Your Screener